AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/SimpleProjectile.md

     Take a photo to include in your results submission.
     ```

+    ```{admonition} Return carbon paper and other supplies
+    :class: note
+    If your carbon paper is still intact, please return it to the pile on the table towards the middle of the room for use in future labs.
+    ```
 <!---
 30. DISCUSSION POINT (covered in {ref}`interpretation3`): Does your experimental distance of the given angle(s) agree with what you expected from your theoretical calculation(s)?
 In other words, does $x_{\text{case 3, experimental}} \pm \delta x_{\text{case 3, experimental}}$ overlap with $x_{\text{case 3, theoretical}}$ (i.e. does your uncertainty cover the difference between the experimental and theoretical values?)?
 --->